browserengineering/book/book/visual-effects.md

 tooltip.

 Right now, the blue rectangle completely obscures part of the orange one, and the orange one does the same to the light blue one.
-It would be nice[^why-opacity] for *some* of the orange and light blue to peek through.

-[^why-opacity]: Because it's a cool-looking effect, and can make sites easier to understand.
-For example, if you can see some of the content underneath an overlay, you know that conceptually it's there and somehow you should be able to make the site show it.
+In order to explore what happens with compositing and blending further, let's make the elements semi-transparent.

 We can easily implement that with `opacity`, a CSS property that takes a value from 0 to 1, 0 being completely invisible (like a window in a house) to completely opaque (the wall next to the window).
-After adding opacity, our example looks like:
+After adding opacity to the blue `div`, our example looks like:

     <style>
         div { width:100px; height:100px; position:relative }